Dharmanagar

-History

-Majority of the known history of Dharmanagar is derived from the ancient Rajmala scripts, which is the ancient Royal chronicles of the Kings of Tripura written in the 14th century.

-The origin of the name 'Dharmanagar' cannot be accurately traced back in time.
-The Rajmala refers to at least four known ancient kings whose names include the word 'Dharma'.
-So it remains a matter of speculation as to which king had lent his name to the town.
-Various uncovered documents however, indicate that the existence of Dharmanagar goes back deep into time.
-The Rajmala further indicates that the name 'Faticuli' was used to mean Dharmanagar back in those ancient times.

 Geography

-The exact geographical boundaries of Dharmanagar in the ancient times, have not been clearly documented.
-However, a general idea about the size obtained from various sources indicate that one major position of Sylhet (now in Bangladesh) was included in Dharmanagar.
+The exact geographical boundaries of Dharmanagar during the ancient times have not been clearly documented.
+However, a general idea about the size obtained from various sources indicate that one major position of Sylhet (now in Bangladesh) was included in Dharmanagar..
 Sources also indicate that Dharmanagar in those days was not as small as it is today.
 The size of Dharmanagar has been greatly diminished over the ages and what was once the mighty capital of Tripura has now been reduced to a district town of the state.

-At present Dharmanagar is bound by Moulvibazar of Sylhet, Bangladesh in the North, Karimganj district of Assam in the East and Mizoram state in the South and Kailashahar subdivision of Unakoti district in the west.
+Currently, Dharmanagar is bound by Moulvibazar of Sylhet, Bangladesh in the North, Karimganj district of Assam in the East and Mizoram state in the South, and Kailashahar subdivision of Unakoti district in the west.

 Demographics

 The population of Dharmanagar, as estimated in late 2006, is around 32,912.

-Dharmanagar has an average literacy rate of 73.66%, higher than the national average of 65.38%: male literacy is 81.47% and female literacy is 65.41%.
+Dharmanagar has an average literacy rate of 73.66%, higher than the national average of 65.38%: Male literacy is 81.47% and female literacy is 65.41%.

-Majority of the population follows Hinduism (92.37%), followed by Islam (6.88%).
+The majority of the population follows Hinduism (92.37%), followed by Islam (6.88%).
 Buddhism, Christianity, Sikhism and Jainism are followed by less than 1% of the population combined.

-Dharmanagar town have a population of 40,595 as per 2011 census.
-Bengali is spoken by 37,688, Hindi is spoken by 1,085 and 1,822 speaks other languages.
+Dharmanagar town has a population of 40,595 as per the 2011 census.
+Bengali is spoken by 37,688, Hindi is spoken by 1,085 and 1,822 speak other languages.